namin/lisp-variations/DO.md

 - One simple example is adding `let`.

-- One involved example is adding `letcc` or `call/cc` but you might need to align the calling conventions of continuations and functions.
-The semantics of `call/cc` is also tricky to get right, so perhaps you can design your own mechanism for capturing continuations.
+- One involved example is adding `let/cc` or `call/cc` but you might need to align the calling conventions of continuations and functions.
+The semantics of `call/cc` is also tricky to get right, so one idea is to design your own mechanism for capturing continuations.